Loading Events

 Access Program

 We want our writing classes and Delves to be accessible to everyone, regardless of income and background.
 We understand that our tuition structure can present obstacles for some people.
 Our Access Program offers writing class and Delve tuitions at a reduced rate.
-The access program for writing classes covers 60% of the class tuition.
 Most writing classes have at least one access spot available.

 Please apply here for access rate tuition.
 Contact Susan Moore at susan@literary-arts.org if you have questions.